MiriamPeskowitz/mourning-front-end-2020/notes.md

 5. DONE Great work on Wednesday!
 User actions and reducer working.
 Next step: build the event that fires the getUsers action to load the names on mount.
 6. DONE Then, repeat all this with the entries.
 7. Then work on number of mourners
-8. get rid of bullet points in entries
+8. DONE get rid of bullet points in entries
 9. Then work on user auth.
 HERE now.
 Plan:
+10 Work on links and routing